stacks-network/stacks/Stacks FAQ.md

 Stacking rewards will be initiated following the first stacking cycle on the Stacks network, around end Jan.
 2021 and paid out mid Feb.
 2021.

 Further details: Upon launch, STX holders will be able to participate in the first Stacking cycle to test setup.
 BTC rewards are anticipated to start in following rewards cycle starting around the end of Jan.
 2021.
 During the first reward cycle the network essentially getting up to speed and an anticipated beginning phase for the network.

+## Exchanges

+**What will happen to STX tokens held on exchanges and custody providers?**

+In the process of the hardfork from Stacks 1.0 to Stacks 2.0, users might see some expected impacts on exchange activity.
+Users with STX on exchanges or custody providers should refer to updates from respective exchanges and custody providers on how the network upgrade impacts them.

+We're providing all resources possible to make it a seamless experience for exchanges, custody providers, and their users.

+**Are Stox and Stacks the same?**

+Stox and Stacks are not related whatsoever and are two completely independent blockchain projects.
+Stox is a prediction market platform, currently with minimal usage.
+They also have a token with the ticker $STX, but with almost nonexistent volume and a market cap under $1M USD.

 ## **Stacks Mining**